zfhassaan/genlytics/README.md

 ## About

-Genlytics is a powerful Google Analytics 4 (GA4) package for Laravel, completely rewritten following **SOLID principles** with **Repository pattern**, **Event-driven architecture**, and **performance optimizations**.
+Genlytics is a powerful Google Analytics 4 (GA4) package for Laravel, completely rewritten with **Repository pattern**, **Event-driven architecture**, and **performance optimizations**.
 The package integrates seamlessly with your Laravel application, providing intelligent caching, background job processing, and real-time analytics updates.

 ### Key Features